 Money in an employee retirement plan, IRA or tax-sheltered annuity has yet to be taxed.
 When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

 Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Second Harvest of Silicon Valley to support our work.
-As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
+As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate.
 You can take advantage of this gift opportunity in the following ways:

-With the IRA Charitable Rollover, if you are 70½ years old or older, you can take advantage of a simple way to help those we serve and receive tax benefits in return.
-You can give up to $100,000 from your IRA directly to a qualified charity such as Second Harvest of Silicon Valley without having to pay income taxes on the distribution.
+A qualified charitable distribution (QCD) allows individuals who are 70½ years old or older to take advantage of a simple way to help our mission and receive tax benefits in return.
+You can give any amount up to $100,000 annually from your IRA directly to a qualified charity such as Second Harvest of Silicon Valley without having to pay income taxes on the distribution.
 This popular gift option is also commonly called the IRA charitable rollover.

 Fund a testamentary charitable remainder trust.
 When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
 The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support Second Harvest of Silicon Valley.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.